What is Fentanyl? A Parents Guide to Fentanyl & Teens

 • Blotter Paper: Similar to LSD tabs.

-It’s nearly impossible to identify fentanyl or drugs/ pills that contain fentanyl visually.
-This unpredictability adds another layer of danger.
+It’s nearly impossible to identify fentanyl itself or the drugs or pills that contain fentanyl visually.

 What Is the Street Name of Fentanyl?

 Fentanyl is known by various street names, which can make it challenging for parents to recognize when it’s being discussed.
-Being familiar with these terms can help you identify if your teen or their peers are discussing fentanyl, allowing you to intervene appropriately.
-Common street names include:

 Fentanyl Effects and Signs of Fentanyl Overdose